 Synthroid works by creating one watermark digital hidden in images.
 Watermarks have long been used on paper and money documents as a way to mark them as real or authentic.

-digital watermark fulfills the same function but uses technology to embed digitally hidden markers in images.
+A digital watermark fulfills the same function but uses technology to embed digitally hidden markers in images.
 These are difficult to see just by looking at an image.
 Instead, they need special tools to identify the watermark.

 3. Goal